Published on January 29, 2020

 This is possibly one of the toughest steps in the whole process.
 Making the decision here is difficult; following through with it later is relatively easier.
 You would never have 100% information on it, so you would be taking a risk essentially.

-Like I mentioned before, some of the risk management process protocols might already be in effect or thought our in your company.
+Like I mentioned before, some of the risk management protocols might already be in effect or thought our in your company.
 So pay heed to the advice of the seniors and go through the processes already in place for such incidences.

 You might want to analyze your risks quantitatively as well as qualitatively.
 This will help you to protect your assets and resources and improve the outcome of your project — think over the costs and benefits, socio-economic factors.